cs107e/cs107e.github.io/assignments.md

 Grades will be assigned using the following criteria:

 **A.** All laboratories and basic part of assignments must be completed.
-In addition, you must do extensions for 4 assignments, and your final project must be outstanding.
 Your code quality grades should average somewhere between the [ok] and [+] buckets.
+In addition, and your final project must be outstanding.

 **B.** All laboratories and basic part of assignments must be completed.
 Your final project should be excellent.
 Your code quality grades should average in the [ok] bucket.

 **C and below.** All work is not completed satisfactorily.

 **What about extra credit?**

 This is still a new course, so we are always trying to improve it.
 We will give extra credit for any work that we deem will make the next version of the course better.
 This could include a creative variation of an assignment that might be usable in the future; or written documentation, guides, or FAQs on the hardware and software used in the course.